Forensic Methodology

 Benford's Law Analysis Suite

-Comprehensive digit frequency analysis applying established forensic accounting methodology.
+Digit frequency analysis applying established forensic accounting methodology.
 Naturally occurring financial data follows predictable mathematical distributions first documented by Newcomb (1881) and formalised by Benford (1938).
-Fabricated or manipulated data consistently deviates from these patterns.
+Data that has been estimated, rounded, or constructed from sources other than genuine transactions tends to deviate from these distributions.

-• First Digit Test (D1) - Primary fraud indicator; expected distribution: 30.1% begin with 1, decreasing logarithmically to 4.6% for 9
+• First Digit Test (D1) - Primary conformity indicator; expected distribution: 30.1% begin with 1, decreasing logarithmically to 4.6% for 9

-• First-Two Digits Test (D1D2) - 90 possible combinations; highest sensitivity to artificial data; detects threshold avoidance
+• First-Two Digits Test (D1D2) - 90 possible combinations; higher sensitivity to constructed data; identifies threshold avoidance patterns

-• First-Three Digits Test (D1D2D3) - 899 combinations; identifies specific fabricated values in large datasets
+• First-Three Digits Test (D1D2D3) - 899 combinations; isolates specific anomalous values in large datasets

-• Last-Two Digits Test - Uniform distribution expected; detects rounding manipulation and preference patterns
+• Last-Two Digits Test - Uniform distribution expected; identifies rounding patterns and digit preference

 Statistical Significance Testing

-Multiple independent tests quantify the probability that observed patterns occurred by chance.
-Results expressed as confidence levels admissible in court proceedings with full methodology documentation.
+Independent statistical tests quantify the probability that observed digit distributions arose from natural transaction data.
+Results expressed as confidence levels with full methodology documentation.

-• Chi-Square Test - Goodness-of-fit test comparing observed vs expected frequencies; p-value indicates manipulation probability
+• Chi-Square Test - Goodness-of-fit test comparing observed against expected frequencies; p-value quantifies deviation significance

-• Z-Test (Per-Digit) - Tests individual digit deviation; identifies which specific values show suspicious frequency
+• Z-Test (Per-Digit) - Tests individual digit deviation; identifies which specific values depart from expected frequency

 • Mean Absolute Deviation (MAD) - Nigrini's preferred metric; thresholds: Close (<0.006), Acceptable (<0.012), Marginal (<0.015), Nonconformity (>0.015)

-• Distortion Factor - Measures systematic bias direction; positive indicates upward manipulation, negative indicates suppression
+• Distortion Factor - Measures systematic directional bias; positive values indicate upward tendency, negative values indicate downward tendency

 • Kolmogorov-Smirnov Test - Non-parametric distribution comparison; detects subtle deviations across entire dataset

-• Anderson-Darling Test - Enhanced sensitivity at distribution tails; detects manipulation in extreme values
+• Anderson-Darling Test - Enhanced sensitivity at distribution tails; identifies anomalous patterns in extreme values

 Conformity Classification

-Results classified per Dr. Mark Nigrini's established forensic accounting standards, widely accepted in fraud litigation.
+Results classified per Dr. Mark Nigrini's established forensic accounting standards.
 Each dataset receives a conformity rating with supporting statistical evidence.

-• Close Conformity - MAD < 0.006: Data consistent with natural occurrence; no statistical indicators of manipulation
+• Close Conformity - MAD < 0.006: Data consistent with natural occurrence; no statistical indicators of deviation

 • Acceptable Conformity - MAD 0.006-0.012: Minor deviations within normal variation; insufficient for adverse inference